swiftlang/swift/docs/CppInteroperability/SwiftToCppInteroperabilityVisionDocument.md

 ## The approach

-The Swift compiler exposes Swift APIs to C++ by generating a header file that contains C++ declarations that wrap around the underlying calls into Swift code and provide a suitable representation for Swift types.
+The Swift compiler exposes Swift APIs to C++ by generating a header file that contains C++ declarations that wrap around the underlying calls into Swift functions that use the native Swift calling convention.
+The header also provides a suitable representation for Swift types.
 Typically, a single header file is generated for one Swift module.

 The generated header file depends on specific LLVM and Clang compiler features for Swift calling convention support, and thus it can only be compiled by Clang.
 The header does not depend on any Clang-specific C++ language extensions.
 The header might depend on other Clang-only features that improve developer experience for the C++ users, like specific attributes that improve diagnostics.